Curriculum

 PSPG Primer - Led by current students

-Statistics - Course registration occurs in Fall (Biostatistics 273) although the workshops will occur before the start of the quarter during PSPG Primer.
+Statistics - Workshops will occur before the start of the quarter during PSPG Primer.

 Fall Term